• Skip to primary navigation

 You will be surprised how easy is it to learn how to cook rockfish!

-This rockfish recipe is beginner friendly and delicious.
-The fish will come out incredibly juicy!
+This rockfish recipe is beginner friendly and absolutely scrumptious.
+The fish will come out incredibly juicy and pairs well with various sides making it an easy recipe that impresses guests!

 So, let's dive in.

-Rockfish comes in all shapes and colors.
-If you’ve got one that looks nothing like mine, don’t worry.
-I’m working with a Canary rockfish, which is bright orange and found along the Pacific Coast.
-Though there’s other rockfish and white fish recipes to look through on our blog.
+Rockfish comes in all shapes, sizes, and colors.
+If you've got one that looks nothing like mine, don't worry.
+I'm working with a Canary rockfish, which is bright orange and found along the Pacific Coast.
+Though there's other rockfish and white fish recipes to look through on our blog.

 One of my recent favorites is in Mediterranean Baked Fish with Olives and Artichokes, oh man, is this mouthwatering.
 Try it if you have extra fish filets!